Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.8.md

 - Improvements to Fixed Camera mode:
   - The camera location will now persist through saves and loads.
   - The camera will now focus on the person speaking during conversations.
+- Aim laser no longer shows up during conversations or cutscenes in Revision.
 </details>